 1) Have the pornography conversation (again).
 The British research serves as a sober reminder that our kids need an ongoing conversation.
 If you’ve started that conversation, great work!
 Keep going, and try to clarify your child’s understanding by asking some open-ended questions.
 Ask them directly if they’ve seen any inappropriate pictures lately.
-Check out our Big 5 Toolkit for Talking to Kids About Pornography for some ideas.
-If you haven’t yet started the conversation, we can help!
-Start with the Quick Start Guide for Proactive Parents.
+For help getting started, check out our FREE guide: How to Talk to Kids About Pornography: Quick Start Guide.

 2) Don’t underestimate the lure of pornography on your daughter.
 Porn can draw both boys and girls into addiction, and similar levels of boys and girls have seen pornography.
 We can’t let our guard down simply because we have daughters!

 2) Cyberbullying: When Classmates and Other Friends Turn on Your Child